Sudanese on Tuti Island: ‘If you don’t help us, we will all be dead within days’

 Compiled by El Alag Centre for Press Services

-Every day, Kamil peeks from behind the door of his house at the street in Tuti Island, hoping that it is clear of paramilitaries with their guns and whips, so that he will be able to go out safely.
-He needs to search for drinking water and tree branches used as firewood for the preparation of some of the remaining flour to feed his hungry children.
+Every day, Kamil peeks from behind the door of his house at the street in Tuti Island, to see if it is clear of paramilitaries with their guns and whips, so that he will be able to go out safely and search for drinking water and tree branches to use as firewood for the preparation of some of the remaining flour in the house to feed his hungry children.

-At the same time, Abdeldayim runs cautiously along the houses on Tuti, trying to reach the only pharmacy in the area.
-Though the pharmacy has been plundered, he hopes to find intravenous solution and Panadol to help relieve the fever that is exhausting the emaciated bodies of his wife and son, so that they will not join the dozens of the island’s residents who recently died of exhaustion within days.
+At the same time, Abdeldayim runs cautiously along lines of houses on Tuti, trying to reach the only pharmacy in the area.
+Though it has been plundered, he still hopes to find intravenous solution and Panadol to help relieve the fever that is wearing out the emaciated bodies of his wife and son, so that they may not join the dozens of the island’s residents who recently died of exhaustion within days.

-Scenes that are difficult to comprehend are happening on the residential area on Tuti Island, surrounded by water, trees, farms, and livestock.
-Located in the middle of the three cities of Khartoum state, the island is an important source of vegetables and fruits for the Sudanese capital, El Matbaji states.
+Scenes that are difficult to comprehend are happening in the residential areas of Tuti Island, which are surrounded by water, trees, farms, and livestock.
+Located in the middle of the three cities of Khartoum state, the island used to be an important source of vegetables and fruits for the Sudanese capital, Sumeya El Matbaji states.

 In October last year, Sudan’s Emergency Lawyers called for an end to the RSF blockade of food transport to the besieged residential areas of Tuti Island.
 In May, SIHA Network urged the RSF to immediately end the siege on Tuti Island.
 This, however, did not happen.

-On the contrary, as the recent victories of the Sudanese Armed Forces of the Sudanese Armed Forces (SAF) and its allies over the RSF in parts of the state and other places in the country, frustration is growing among the paramilitaries of the RSF, which they may take out on residents.
+On the contrary, the recent victories of the Sudanese Armed Forces of the Sudanese Armed Forces (SAF) and its allies over the RSF in parts of the state and other places in the country caused frustration among the paramilitaries, which they are taking out on civilians.

 ‘New RSF faces have entered the island.
 They spread out in the streets carrying weapons, whips and sticks, beating anyone who dares to leave his home.’